Kaylaesmith1/activities-frontend/TESTING.md

 ## Home page

-### Jumbotron
-- The jumbotron with a welcome message is displayed to non authorized users.
-- The jumbotron features a link to the sign up page that redirects the user to the sign up form.
-- The jumbotron is hidden for signed in users.

 ### Popular profiles
 - Avatar and username of users with the most followers are displayed on the home page, followed page, liked entries page and profile page.
 - A `Follow`/`Unfollow` button is displayed next to the avatar and username, to signed in users.